 Every real estate agent who dabbles in digital marketing asks themselves at least once: why pay 249 shekels a month for BuzzPost when I could build my own Selenium bot for free?
 The question is legitimate, the logic seems sound, and many Israeli realty offices have actually tried this path.
-In this article we'll honestly and thoroughly analyze what each option truly costs over 12 months, what hidden risks exist, and at what point each route makes sense.
+In this article we'll honestly and thoroughly analyze what each option truly costs over 12 months, what hidden risks exist, and why almost every agent ends up reaching the same conclusion: BuzzPost.
 We'll go through every line item and look at the real numbers.

 Introduction: what is DIY Selenium?